abhinavkulkarni/abhinavkulkarni.github.io/_posts/2022-12-07-GEC-by-Grammarly.md

 1. the lack of training data as NMT encoder-decoder models have higher representation capacity than encoder-only models, and
 2. slow inference speeds.

-GECToR is an encoder-only architecture.
+In contrast, GECToR is an encoder-only architecture.
 It uses a carefully crafted set of 5000 token-level edits.

+The edit tags are classified as basic or transformational.

-The edit tags can be token-independent such as
+The basic tags can be token-independent such as

 ```
 KEEP (no edit),